ResearchScientist/Notes-Project-Management/Cost Benefit Analysis.md

 - how much money will be saved
 - how much time will be required

-Include the answer to these and similar types of questions in the [[Project Charter]].
+Include the answer to these and similar types of questions in the [Project Charter](Project%20Charter.md).